hankunz/Drinking-Advisor/README.md

 The code for the web app "Drinking Advisor" are divided into three parts now.
 - The first part Registration page provides a fully functional webpage to register a new user and store the information into database for the sake of calculating healthy statistics.
 It also has JS code to verify whether the form is completed by users.

 - The second part Main UI provides a main user interface of the app.
 It provides a nice interface with some features such as a side navigation bar and some fancy transition effects.
 The UI is not integrated with JS codes to make it functional yet.
+Also, the main UI of the app can only be accessed from a mobile device since is designed as a mobile web app.
+For more details, please check this link: web.cs.dal.ca/~hzhang

 - The third part JS code provides some useful functions in JavaScript to make the app functional.
 However, it's not integrated with the UI yet.